DUI ADSAC Assessment Oklahoma City

 Is there a place where I can take the ADSAC assessment cheaper?

-The fee is set by the state and is the same everywhere.
+The state sets the fee and it is the same everywhere.

-Is the Assessment all I need in order to get my license reinstated?
+Is the Assessment all I need to get my license reinstated?

 Can I possibly not complete any classes after the ADSAC assessment?

-Yes, you can obtain your red stamp same day if you meet the following criteria:
+Yes, you can obtain your red stamp the same day if you meet the following criteria:

 • You’ve already completed a substance abuse course or treatment that meets or exceeds your recommendation.
 And you brought the proof of completion to your assessment.

-• Your license got revoked, or the offense was committed prior to June 30, 2003, and you don't have any pending alcohol or drug-related offenses.
+• Your license was revoked, or the offense was committed prior to June 30, 2003, and you don't have any pending alcohol or drug-related offenses.

-How do I know what classes or how many hours to complete in order to get my license back?
+How do I know what classes or how many hours to complete to get my license back?

-The ADSAC assessment determines what intervention/classes, and how many hours you will need to complete.
+The ADSAC assessment determines which classes and how many hours you must complete.

-Consult with your case worker first to make sure they don’t require ODASL or other forms of assessment.
+Please consult with your case worker first to ensure they don’t require ODASL or other assessment forms.